 “The resort is well integrated into the local community, deeply cares about the people and the country of Nicaragua and is run with a caring social and environmental conscience, that makes the visit even more rewarding and valuable.”

-At Costa Dulce, we believe that the most important bottom line is our collective social and environmental well being.
-To take part in responsible tourism, all you have to do is enjoy the beauty of Costa Dulce and you will help us succeed with our many community and environmental initiatives and you can feel good about traveling.
+At Costa Dulce we believe that the most important value is our collective social and environmental well-being.
+By booking with us you become part of the responsible tourism movement and thereby help us succeed with our many community and environmental initiatives.
+You get to enjoy a dream vacation while at the same time feel good about your traveling choice.

 The Collado Reserve

 Collado is our neighboring community village in a tropical dry forest, home to wildlife like sloths, monkeys, birds, and more.
 Costa Dulce & Vital Actions have joined forces to bring abundance to this community with an ecosystem regeneration project ‘The Collado Reserve’.

 The projects aim to:

 - Create economic prosperity through a regenerative economy:

 People in the community get rewarded to restore ecosystems and help protect the existing ones.
 Through those little incentives, the local economy gets stimulated and the awareness of how fragile and important our natural surroundings are manifesting itself in the collaborators.

 - Raise the awareness of guests and local communities on the importance of ecosystem protection & regeneration through education & first-hand experience

 Over the years we are studying the local effects on the rivers, on the food chain, on the climate, and on the fauna & flora.
 We are trying to evolve constantly and are spreading what we learn to improve our little piece of earth.